Krazete/sgm/README.md

 ### Wikia Links

 Every fighter variant has has a link on the top right corner of their card which redirects to the Tips and Tricks section of their official [Wikia](https://skullgirlsmobile.wikia.com/) page.

+This is possible because the Wikia contributors nearly always name the variant pages consistent with the official capitalization and punctuation.
+The only exception was the [Hack n' Splash](https://skullgirlsmobile.wikia.com/wiki/Hack_N%27_Splash) page, which had an erroneous uppercase "N" until I renamed it.

+If you notice a link is redirecting to a nonexistent Wikia page, please try to fix the page title or [notify me about it](#contact).

 ### Loading